Healthcare App Automated QA Testing Guide: What, How, Tools & Benefits

 - The reports created are detailed and provide the software tester with information such as scripts performed, planned, bugs identified and repaired, and so on.

-- Because GUI testing is time demanding and consists of repetitive tasks for the application tester, automated testing is ideal for user environment simulation.
-The tester can use automation tools to execute the script and make the test faster and more accurate.
+- Because GUI testing is time-consuming and consists of repetitive tasks for the application tester, automated testing is ideal for user environment simulation.

 - Automated QA increases the ROI by keeping costs low and making project delivery faster.